Sleepless in Seattle: Box office

 Despite initially being perceived as an underdog, the film was surprisingly successful at the box office, becoming "the surprise hit of the season" according to The Baltimore Sun's Mike Littwin.
 The film was widely touted the sleeper hit of the summer.
 Sleepless in Seattle opened theatrically on June 25, 1993, coincidentally the same day as former Sleepless in Seattle director Nick Castle's Dennis the Menace.
 It premiered in 1,579 venues, earning $17,253,733 in its opening weekend, ranking second in the North American box office behind the third weekend of Jurassic Park.
 Sleepless in Seattle had the most successful opening weekend for a romantic comedy at the time.
 The Los Angeles Times reported that the opening weekend audience was 60% female and 40% 30 years and older.
-At the end of its run, the film grossed $126,680,884 in the United States and Canada, as well as $101,119,000 internationally, for a worldwide total of $227,799,884.
+At the end of its run, the film grossed $126,808,165 in the United States and Canada, and $101,119,000 in other territories, for a worldwide total of $227,927,165.

 According to HuffPost, Sleepless in Seattle's earnings established it as "the most successful traditional romantic comedy of all-time" at the time of its release.
 Ephron and Foster attribute the film's success to its release being postponed from March 26 to June 25.
 The film became one of the highest-grossing of 1993, and remains the 13th highest-grossing romantic comedy in the United States.
 According to The Numbers, Sleepless in Seattle is the 21st highest-grossing romantic comedy of all-time.

 In July 1993, Rolling Stone journalist Lawrence Frascella predicted that Ephron "is poised to become one of Hollywood's leading women directors" with the success of Sleepless in Seattle.
-To commemorate the film's 25th anniversary, Fathom Events and Sony Pictures Entertainment re-released Sleepless in Seattle in approximately 400 theatres throughout the United States for two days, on the 2nd and 5 December 2018.
+To commemorate the film's 25th anniversary, Fathom Events and Sony Pictures Entertainment re-released Sleepless in Seattle in approximately 400 theatres throughout the United States for two days, on the December 2 and 5, 2018.
 Ryan and Foster filmed a new introduction exclusive to the re-issue.

 The film continues to be aired regularly on various television stations.

+Home media

+The film was released on VHS on December 8, 1993 by Columbia TriStar Home Video.
+It proved very successful in the rental market, and ended up as the most rented movie of 1994 in the United States.